kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

   end
 end
 ```

+Pretty straightforward, we check the expected command length with the
+commands length we received so far.
+If it's the same, it means that we receive
+all the parts we need for the command and return the commands.
+Else,
+we just let the caller know that it's incomplete.

 While this work well, it's not the most efficient implementation as we are
 parsing the line every single time on every new incoming new line.